AlextheYounga/us-federal-code/usc/title-26-internal-revenue-code/subtitle-a-income-taxes/chapter-1-normal-taxes-and-surtaxes/subchapter-a-determination-of-tax-liability/part-vi-alternative-minimum-tax/sec-55.md

 #### Effective Date of 2001 Amendment ####

 Pub.
 L. 107–16, title VII, §701(c), June 7, 2001, 115 Stat.
-148, provided that: “The amendments made by this section [amending this section] shall apply to taxable years beginning after December 31, 2000.”
+148, provided that: "The amendments made by this section [amending this section] shall apply to taxable years beginning after December 31, 2000."

 #### Effective Date of 1998 Amendment ####